 We are currently seeing an Oracle WebLogic vulnerability getting some attention as exploit code was published by multiple sources.
-Oracle provided patches on January 17, 2023 with the latest Critical Patch Update, so with exploit code publicly available it is time to ensure that those patches have been applied.
+Oracle provided patches on January 17, 2023 with the latest Critical Patch Update.
+Now that exploit code is publicly available it is time to ensure that those patches have been applied.

 Looking at available code on Github and a write-up by RiverSec Lab, the exploit targets the Listen Port for the Administration Server (TCP/7001).
 The protocol used with this port is T3—Oracle’s proprietary Remote Method Invocation (RMI) protocol.

-The issue is triggered when binding an instance of the ‘weblogic.deployment.jms.ForeignOpaqueReference’ class to a named object on the WebLogic Server.
+The Oracle WebLogic vulnerability is triggered when binding an instance of the ‘weblogic.deployment.jms.ForeignOpaqueReference’ class to a named object on the WebLogic Server.
 Via the ‘remoteJNDIName’ field, a JNDI lookup via the LDAP protocol to an attacker-controlled server can be triggered.
 Using the same technique as in the Log4Shell exploits, the attacker is able to achieve remote code execution.

 One product, two CVEs, and three different impacts

 We’ve noticed that some sources refer to this vulnerability as CVE-2023-21838, while others refer to it as CVE-2023-21839.
-Both CVEs seem related to the ‘ForeignOpaqueReference’ class, but, interestingly, Oracle assigned neither of those two CVEs a CVSS score that reflects remote code execution on their Middleware Risk Matrix.
+Both CVEs seem related to the ‘ForeignOpaqueReference’ class.
+Interestingly, Oracle assigned neither of those two CVEs a CVSS score that reflects remote code execution on their Middleware Risk Matrix.

 Oracle has classified CVE-2023-21838 as a remote denial-of-service and CVE-2023-21839 as a remote information disclosure, while the available exploit potentially allows remote code execution.
 ZDI, who reported CVE-2023-21838, did, however, report an impact that matches this.